 Each year, TURI invites proposals from community organizations, municipal departments and regional and state-wide organizations or collaborative groups that raise awareness and educate people about safer alternatives to toxic chemicals.
 The deadline for this year's proposals has passed.
-However, we encourage you to discuss project ideas with Joy Onasch now to prepare for applying for next year's grants.
-View this year's grant application and funding criteria.
+However, we encourage you to discuss project ideas with Felice Kincannon now to prepare for applying for next year's grants.
+View grant application and funding criteria.

 What TURI Funds

 The Toxics Use Reduction Institute awards grants to community organizations, municipal departments and small businesses to encourage people to switch to safer alternatives or methods.
 We fund trainings, workshops, material development and the purchase of safer products.

 Find out what this year's grantees are doing to make the Commonwealth a safer place to live and work.
 Grant recipients include Groundwork Lawrence, Hitchcock Center for the Environment, Silent Spring Institute, Square One, Transformative Culture Project and Friends of Topsfield Trails.
 Learn more about their projects.

 Visit our Topic Areas page to read about all TURI-funded projects that have made a difference to public health and the environment in Massachusetts.
 We encourage grant recipients to replicate and build upon past projects.
 So check out the many projects about green cleaning, organic lawn care and more to develop your ideas for funding.